OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 ms.author: jasonjoh
 ---

-# Build your first Outlook add-in
+# Build your first Outlook Add-in

-In this article, you'll walk through the process of building an Outlook add-in by using jQuery and the Office JS API.
+In this article, you'll walk through the process of building an Outlook Add-in by using jQuery and the Office JS API.

 ## Create the add-in